DS4PS/cpp-524-spr-2020/schedule.md

 * 0.5 is a moderate-sized effect
 * 0.8 is a large effect

-These heuristics vary by the type of study, though:
+These heuristics on magnitude vary by the type of statistical model (and thus the statistic used to report effect size):

 [Effect Size Magnitude by Statistic](http://imaging.mrc-cbu.cam.ac.uk/statswiki/FAQ/effectSize)